Group size: max. 6 persons

-This Documentary Photography module will start again on Thursday 12th of December 2019.
+This Documentary Photography module will start again in September 2021.

 Karijn Kakebeeke (1974) is a documentary photographer.
 She combines her own projects with work on assignment.
 Her topics are political in nature.
 She won the important BMW-Paris Photo Prize for contemporary photography.
 From the jury report: “The Dutch photographer is pursuing her continuing interest in social issues through her photojournalistic, essayistic images.
 In this context, she captures pictures that stand as magnificent icons of our time.”
 Her work is published in magazines and newspapers in the Netherlands and abroad.